How to Write a Pet Loss Poem to Heal Your Grief

 Keep in mind you don’t have to be a poet or a writer to express your love for your pet.
 Writing down thoughts in a creative way can help you with your emotions and the pain of your loss.

 There are many ways to write a tribute to your pet.
 If you are having trouble getting started, these are some of my favorite pet loss poems.
-Also consider the following 3 tips to help guide you.
+Also consider the following 3 tips to help guide you deal with pet loss.

 Make a List of One-Word Qualities of Your Pet